 Q: HOW DO I RELOAD ADDITIONAL DAYS ONTO MY SKI3 CARD?

 A: Loading additional days is simple.
-Just visit our Online Store, log into the account associated with your SKI3 Card (or create a new account), and purchase.
-The new days will automatically be uploaded to your card and you may proceed directly to the lift.
+Visit the reload page of our online store and enter the WTP number associated with your SKI3 Card (or create a new account).
+Once you've finalized your transaction the new days will automatically be uploaded to your SKI3 Card and you may proceed directly to the lifts.

 Q: YOU TOOK MY PHOTO, WHY DOESN’T IT APPEAR ON MY SKI3 CARD?

-A: While we require a photo on file for all season pass purchasers, you won’t see your photo on your SKI3 Card as you have in past seasons.
-Instead, we see your photo at our new lift access gates, to validate that you’re actually the one using your pass.
+A: While we require a photo on file for all season pass purchasers, you won’t see your photo on your SKI3 Card as you have in the past.
+Instead, we see your photo at our new lift access gates each time you pass through, to validate that you’re actually the one using your pass.